hendrtd/comp-2210/docs/2020-fall/syllabus/syllabus.md

 scheduled class time.
 The following are the synchronous activities of this
 course:

 - *Lecture meetings*: Each Tuesday and Thursday I will hold a live Zoom session during the scheduled lecture time (8:00 AM CT - 9:15 AM CT).
 This live session is optional but encouraged.
+You can join the Zoom meeting here: <https://auburn.zoom.us/j/95356330644>

 - *Lab meetings*: Each Tuesday and Thursday your TA will hold a live Zoom session during your scheduled lab time (varies by section).
 This live session is optional but encouraged.